lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 }
 ```

 We now need to package it as an extension because it is an extension of Azure DevOps.
 There are several types of extensions such as build tasks, Web extensions to enrich the UI but also pipeline decorators.
-To create our extension we need to use [TFX cli](https://www.npmjs.com/package/tfx-cli).
+To create our extension, we need to use [TFX cli](https://www.npmjs.com/package/tfx-cli).
 Start by installing it on your system:

 ```bash
 npm install -g tfx-cli